bpohoriletz/bpohoriletz.github.io/_posts/2022-01-19-rails-7-app-inside-docker-on-osx.md

 order to do so we need to install dependencies which quite often is not so seamless.
-So let's take a look how to use Docker and shell commands in order to quickly start new project with any combination of Ruby/Rails version.
+So let's take a look how to use Docker and shell commands in order to quickly start new project with any combination of Ruby/Rails version and keep the macOS itself clean as a baby's bottom.

 #### TL;DR - [Gist][gist]{:target='_blank_'}

 # Process step-by-step

-The overall process quite straightforward and consists of few dependent steps
+The overall process is quite straightforward and consists of seven dependent steps

 1. [Create a folder for a project on local drive](#step-1---create-a-folder-for-a-project-on-local-drive)
 2. [Create `Gemfile` with ruby/rails version within this folder](#step-2---create-gemfile-with-rubyrails-version-within-this-folder)